manxzo/MaskOFF-Client/README.md

   - **Feed Tabs (Planned):**
     - **Tab 1:** Anonymous Introductions feed.
     - **Tab 2:** Posts feed for both regular posts and job posts (job posts marked with a `#Job` tag).
-      Both tabs will feature a reusable post input field at the top (similar to the input on Twitter/X) followed by a list of posts sorted by most recent.
+      Both tabs will feature a reusable post input field at the top, followed by a list of posts sorted by most recent.
 Tab 2 will include a filter button to view only regular posts or only `#Jobs`.

 ### Feed Tabs UI